GertMadsen/DeathCauses/README.md

 ### The CSV file should be downloaded to the project folder.

-### Plotting images should also be created in png format and found in the 'plots' folder as:
+### Plotting images should be created in png format and found in the 'plots' folder as:
 * 'Annual_death_increase_for_Alzheimer's disease_in_California.png'.
 * 'Annual_death_increase_for_All causes_in_Rhode Island.png'